ferrobot-9000/webchat/README.md

 # webchat

-Create an .env file in the root directory and add in it \n OPENAI_API_KEY="[the-key]"
+Create an .env file in the root directory and add in it

+OPENAI_API_KEY="[the-key]"

 The key will be provided.

-Run python chatbot.py in terminal to start the chatbot; copy and paste the link: http://localhost:5001 into your browser to access the chatbot.
+Run python chatbot.py in terminal to start the chatbot.
+Copy and paste the following link:

+http://localhost:5001

+into your browser to access the chatbot.